coopermarino/Year10-Database-Design-Assessment/README.md

 **MacOS Users:**
 Do not install the "-vm" version of xampp

--Install lampp via the installer
+- Install lampp via the installer
 - Put the downloaded project files in 'htdocs' folder

 **MacOS**